hgarrereyn/EconGame/spec.md

 * `id`: the item id (recognized)

 *This packet indicates that the item has been acquired (removed)*

+# Server limits

+* The maximum player count may not exceed 256

+* The maximum item count may not exceed 65554

+* No more than 256 items may be created/destroyed per tick

 # Client Control - Movement